-- Guidelines Governing Privacy and Release of Student Records - These gudelines are printed each term in the Schedule of Courses and Academic Handbook. - 2.
-Student Personnel Records Graduate and Undergraduate (All-University Policy)
+1. Guidelines Governing Privacy and Release of Student Records

+These guidelines are printed in Academic Programs.

+Student Personnel Records--Graduate and Undergraduate (Administrative ruling).

 The comprehensive policy governing the keeping and use of Student Personnel Records is available from the Office of the Vice President for Student Affairs and Services.
-General principles governing student records are enumerated in Article 3 of Academic Freedom for Students at Michigan State University, pages 11-22.
+General principles governing student records are enumerated in Article 3 of Academic Freedom for Students at Michigan State University.